4305 N Garfield St # 221 Midland, TX 79705

 Snoring alone doesn’t always mean you have sleep apnea, but loud, frequent snoring with gasping, pauses in breathing, or daytime fatigue are strong indicators.
 Sleep apnea also tends to cause restless sleep and frequent nighttime awakenings.
 A sleep study is the best way to confirm the diagnosis.

-While these natural treatments may alleviate symptoms, you should still consult with a dentist for a proper diagnosis.
+While natural treatments may alleviate some symptoms, you should still consult with a dentist for a proper diagnosis.
 Request a dental consultation today to get a restful night of sleep with our sleep apnea treatment.
 Call Dr. Courter for a consultation at 432-287-9531.
 Feel free to schedule a dental appointment with Dr. Courter and his team on our website.